wendyverdonk93/docs/content/integrations/pwa/scandipwa/manual.md

 If you would like to install the MultiSafepay plugin into your ScandiPWA application, please use this [installation instructions](https://github.com/MultiSafepay/scandipwa-multisafepay-payment-integration) on our GitHub page.

 ### Support
-You can create issues on our repository.
-If you need any additional help or support, email our Integration Team at <integration@multisafepay.com>
+You can create an issue in our repository.
+For support, email the Integration Team at <integration@multisafepay.com>

 We are also available on our Magento Slack channel [#multisafepay-payments](https://magentocommeng.slack.com/messages/multisafepay-payments/).
 Feel free to start a conversation or provide suggestions as to how we can refine our plugin.